The Business Broker

 The mass market business brokers never specialise - they tend to take on anything and everything, whatever the size, whatever the sector!
 Going with them is not the best way to achieve top price. #businessbrokers

 Similarly, if you were looking to sell a recruitment agency, there are over a dozen specialist brokers - names like Boxington, Chartswood Group, CS Consultancy, Henders Management Ltd, Optima Corporate Finance etc. Again, you won't find a list of these in Google.
+There are numerous other specialist brokers handling just manufacturing businesses, or financial ones, or care homes, or nurseries.
+There are some who handle only businesses in the hospitality / marine / agricultural / tech / software or SaaS / cosmetics / automotive and whatever other sector you can imagine.

 (Note: Some larger brokers have 2-3 areas of specialisation.)

 In the second tab in section 2 above we discussed how the better brokers - the higher end business brokers together with corporate finance firms and M&A consultancies - go about selling businesses.
 It also happens to be the case that these intermediaries are the ones more likely to have a sector specialisation or two.
+Read our longer article on why you need a sector specialist to get the best price for your business.

 Hiring a no-sale-no-fee broker is NOT a zero risk proposition.
 Some of these business brokers are the most dangerous and exploitative ones around and account for the large majority of cases that end up in court.